gunrein/wallowa/website/docs/get-started.md

 `wallowa` deploys as a single statically linked binary with data stored in a [DuckDB](http://duckdb.org/) database file.

 Download the [latest release](https://github.com/gunrein/wallowa/releases), unzip it, and add it to your path.
+If a prebuilt binary is not available for your OS/architecture, see [build from source](#build-from-source) below.

 ### Start your first project